Establish your global presence.

 - Project management: We are your partner on the ground when it comes to realizing individual projects, such as collaborative research, conferences or technology marketing campaigns.
 We open doors.

 - Office business: As a next step, we’ll help you get truly immersed in higher education or R&D markets by establishing and running your office anywhere in the world.
-Whether it’s New York, Beijing or Tel Aviv, we’ll be the presence you need – 24 hours a day, 7 days a week.
+Whether it’s New York, Beijing or Tel Aviv, we’ll establish the presence you need – 24 hours a day, 7 days a week.

 The Federal Government’s Strategy for the Internationalization of Education, Science and Research of Germany